One Hundred Years of El Tovar Hotel and Hopi House Grand Canyon Arizona

 El Tovar Hotel

 The El Tovar Hotel, located on the South Rim of the Grand Canyon, was opened in 1905.
 Before the El Tovar was built, visitors to the Grand Canyon stayed in tents and rough cabins, or in two existing rustic hotels in the area.
 When the Santa Fe Railroad announced that it would offer train service from Williams, Arizona to the Grand Canyon, the Fred Harvey Company that had previous successes with Fred Harvey Houses along the Santa Fe line, began planning a hotel that would offer first class accommodations and fine dining.
-Architect Charles Whittlesey of Albuquerque, envisioned that the hotel would look like a rustic hunting lodge, have the roof line and trim of a Swiss chalet, but also have European charm.
+Architect Charles Whittlesey the chief architect for the Atchison Topeka and Santa Fe Railroad, envisioned that the hotel would look like a rustic hunting lodge, have the roof line and trim of a Swiss chalet, but also have European charm.
 Somehow, Whittlesey's ideas came together which is exactly what gives the El Tovar its unique appearance.
-The construction materials were rustic Oregon fir logs and native field stone rocks.
+The construction materials were rustic Oregon fir logs and native limestone rocks.

 The hotel was named for Don Pedro Tovar the Spanish conquistador who had probably never been as far north as the Grand Canyon, but the name added a certain historic Southwestern cache and the Spanish name was in keeping with the Harvey Company tradition of naming its other Southwestern hotels with Spanish names such as the Alvarado and Castaneda.
 Mary Jane Coulter, who later became famous for designing other buildings such as the Hopi House and Hermit's Rest on the South Rim and other Fred Harvey hotels, was hired to help furnish and decorate the El Tovar.
 The hotel was completed at a cost of around $250,000, an astounding amount for the time.